 Stay tuned for more One Read nominees throughout the month of December!

-We have just a few more nominated titles to share with you before the year ends.
-In the meantime, we are highlighting just some of the suggested titles so you can see what others are enjoying.
+We have just a few more nominated titles for One Read 2022 to share with you before the year ends.
+We are highlighting just some the many suggested titles so you can see what others are enjoying.

 Today’s title is “Mary Jane” by Jessica Anya Blau which is a story about a young girl who takes a summer job as a nanny for a local doctor’s little girl.
 Mary Jane is from a very conservative and straight-laced family but the doctor’s family is chaotic and full of rock and roll.
 The nominator says that this is technically a coming of age story, but so much more.
 It deals with class, racism, mental health issues, sexuality, addiction — so many things that feel relevant and ripe for discussion these days.
 Plus it’s all contained in a pleasant tale that will gift you a smile on your face.”